 -

-3. Install Redis on the VM
+Install Redis

 Run the following commands to install Redis on the Ubuntu VM:

-4. Verify Redis Installation
+Verify Installation

-5. Configure Redis Bindings
+Configure Redis Bindings and Security

 -